MaximCosta/push_at/README.md

    - `-m MESSAGE, --message MESSAGE`: The commit message.
 If not provided, the default is set to "Update".
    - `-d DATE, --date DATE`: The date and time for the commit.
 Use the format `YYYY-MM-DD HH:MM:SS`.
 If not provided, the default is the current date and time.

-   Note: Make sure to replace `python3` with the appropriate command if `python3` is not recognized on your system.
+   Note: Make sure to replace `fpush` with the appropriate command if you chose a different name during the installation.

-4. The script will execute the following steps:
+3. The script will execute the following steps:
    - Adds the specified files or all files (`.`) to the Git staging area using `git add`.
    - Sets the commit date and author date to the specified date or the current date and time.
    - Commits the changes with the provided commit message using `git commit`.